 - 24 hour direct care, mentoring, and supervision

-- Health & Wellness Lifestyle activities; USDA approved meals, Fitness trail and Obstacle Course; personal fitness plans and goals
+- Health & wellness lifestyle activities; USDA approved meals, fitness trail, obstacle course, personal fitness plans and goals

-- Individualized Education to meet his needs.
-Each child attends classes at our on-campus school.
-Individualized Education
+- Individualized education to meet each boy’s needs.
+The residents attend classes at our on-campus school.

-- Plans are developed as needed.
-Summer school program infused with the Arts to enhance and retain learning.
+- Summer school program infused with the arts to enhance and retain learning.

-- Individual, Group, & Family Therapy as needed to diminish the effects of past abuse & neglect and to secure Family reunification or positive permanency.
+- Individual, group, and family therapy as needed to diminish the effects of past abuse abuse neglect and secure family reunification and positive permanency.

-- Therapeutic Recreation: using experiential activities such as our ROPES Course as a way to develop outlets for anger management and conflict resolution and to promote self-awareness, leadership, and team building
+- Recreation using experiential activities such as our ROPES course as a way to develop outlets for anger management and conflict resolution and to promote self-awareness, leadership, and team building

-- Leisure Activities: to encourage the development of hobbies we offer a variety of outdoor opportunities such as bike riding, fishing, sport games, nature walks, caring for animals, bee keeping, & horticulture
+- Leisure activities to encourage the development of hobbies.
+We offer a variety of outdoor opportunities such as bike riding, fishing, sport games, nature walks, bee keeping, & horticulture

 - Instruction for mastery of Activities of Daily Living (ADL’s) and Independent Living Skills (ILS)